 The incident apparently began with a disagreement between two men in a wooded area adjacent to the college campus.
 Both of the men were counted as two of the gunshot victims.
 The third was a maintenance worker who appeared to be caught in the gunfire and was shot in the leg.
 The entire campus, which includes around 19,000 students, was evacuated and closed for the rest of the day, so authorities could complete their investigation and clean up the campus.

 Less than three months after the shooting, Lone Star Community College was the scene of yet another attack.
 This time, the suspect used a knife to stab 14 people on the college campus, with many victims attacked in the face and neck.
 The suspect told police he had been planning the attacks for some time, according to a report at the Huffington Post

 Further investigation of the incident reveals the suspect, 20-year-old Dylan Quick, had fantasized about stabbing people to death.
 Quick lived in a quiet suburban neighborhood about 10 miles from the college campus.
 Neighbors said they never would have suspected this mild-mannered young man of such a violent act.

 Fortunately, no one in the second attack was fatally injured, although 12 were taken to area hospitals.
 Four were transported by Life Flight helicopters, while the others were taken by ambulance.
-Two were listed in critical condition, but were upgraded to good condition after receiving treatment.
-However, students at the college now live in the aftermath of two consecutive traumas that have undoubtedly left them questioning whether college will ever be perceived as a safe experience for them again.
+Two were listed in critical condition but were upgraded to good condition after receiving treatment.
+However, students at the college now live in the aftermath of two consecutive traumas that have undoubtedly left them questioning whether a college will ever be perceived as a safe experience for them again.

 Recent Shooting Leaves Two Wounded